al70023/proxmox-server/Frigate/GUIDE.md

 Ensure all ports are open on Reolink Camera.

+Must be using HTTPS web GUI for two-way audio to work.

 <img width="1893" alt="image" src="https://github.com/user-attachments/assets/12362b04-be4e-45a1-ad9e-8815bd994df3" />

 Insert the go2rtc streams sections in the config files exactly as specfied in the docs.